 Key Takeaways

-- Three Classes of Gaming: IGRA classifies all gaming into three categories — each with different regulatory requirements and different degrees of state involvement.
+- Three Classes of Gaming: The Indian Gaming Regulatory Act classifies all gaming into three categories — each with different regulatory requirements and different degrees of state involvement.

-- Compacts Are Required for Class III: Slot machines, table games, and sports betting require a Tribal-State Compact.
-Without one, Class III gaming is generally illegal.
+- Compacts Are Required for Class III: Slot machines, banked table games, and sports betting generally require a valid Tribal-State Compact or federal substitute procedure.

 - Revenue Requirements: Tribal gaming revenues must be used for government operations, general welfare, economic development, or charity — not unlimited private distribution.

-If you've visited any of Oklahoma's 130-plus tribal gaming facilities, you've participated in an industry built on a specific federal law: the Indian Gaming Regulatory Act of 1988, codified at 25 U.S.C. § 2701 et seq.
-IGRA didn't just permit tribal gaming — it created the entire regulatory framework that makes modern tribal gaming operations possible, balancing tribal sovereignty with state interests and federal oversight in a structure that remains both powerful and contested more than three decades later.
+If you've visited an Oklahoma tribal gaming facility, you've participated in an industry built on a specific federal law: the Indian Gaming Regulatory Act of 1988, codified at 25 U.S.C. § 2701 et seq.
+IGRA did not just permit tribal gaming — it created the regulatory framework that makes modern tribal gaming operations possible, balancing tribal sovereignty with state interests and federal oversight in a structure that remains both powerful and contested more than three decades later.

 Before IGRA, the legal landscape for tribal gaming was chaotic.
 The Supreme Court's 1987 decision in California v.
 Cabazon Band of Mission Indians established that states could not regulate gaming on sovereign tribal land where the state permitted similar gambling activities elsewhere.
 This ruling left tribes free to operate essentially unregulated gaming operations — a result that concerned states, Congress, and many tribes themselves.
 IGRA was Congress's compromise: a framework that affirmed the right of tribes to conduct gaming on tribal lands, provided a federal regulatory structure, and created mechanisms for tribal-state cooperation on the most economically significant forms of gaming.